 Taking a written examination can be stressful, especially if it has been some time since you have taken one.
 Its natural to experience some degree of nervousness before taking a test.
 The best way to combat that nervousness is to properly prepare yourself to take the exam by knowing what you can expect during the testing process.

-Since all notification is done by mail, to insure timely receipt of your notice, all changes of address and phone number must be reported to the Human Resources Department immediately.
+To insure timely receipt of your notice, all changes of email, address, and phone number must be reported to the Human Resources Department immediately.

 If it gets close to the test date published in the job announcement, and you haven't received your notice, you should contact the Human Resources Department immediately, prior to the test date.

 If time allows and you are unfamiliar with the location of the test site, you may want to determine the exact location of the test site prior to the test date.
 This will prevent the possibility of showing up late and being denied admittance.
 It is expected that you will be on time, and it is always a good idea to arrive early.
 Parking and seating in the examination room is handled on a first-come, first-served basis.

 Since you will be asked to show proof of identity in order to be admitted to the test, be sure you bring photo identification with you.

 You should anticipate spending between 2-3 hours taking the test, which includes check in and instructions.
 Since you will be spending a few hours at the test, you will want to make sure you are comfortable.
 Business attire is not required in a written test environment...you may dress casually if you wish.